colson0x1/colson-nvim/README.md

 ![colson nvim](https://i.imgur.com/UfAYd7w.png)

-Now you're ready to embark on your coding journey with Neovim, utilizing this highly customizable and powerful configuration.
-Enjoy an enhanced coding experience! 🚀
+END:
+May your coding journey with Neovim be nothing short of stellar! 🚀